Brand Names: Acular, Acular LS, Acular PF, Acuvail

 - eye pain, redness, or watering;

 - crusting or drainage from your eyes.

-Less serious side effects may include:
+Common side effects may include:

-- mild burning, stinging, or itching of your eyes;
+- mild eye pain, stinging, or redness;

 - swollen or puffy eyelids; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about ketorolac ophthalmic?